Mega Man X8: Development

 Mega Man X8 was developed by Capcom Production Studio 1.
-The game's direct predecessor, Mega Man X7, was the first entry in the Mega Man X series to feature full 3D graphics, as well as 3D gameplay.
+During development, the main theme was "returning to roots" by stripping away complicated elements that had been added to the series over time, in an attempt to make this game feel more like the first Mega Man X. The game's direct predecessor, Mega Man X7, was the first entry in the Mega Man X series to feature full 3D graphics, as well as 3D gameplay.
 However, as stated by Capcom producer and original Mega Man illustrator Keiji Inafune, the development team chose not to pursue 3D gameplay for Mega Man X8 simply because of its graphical style.
 Inafune himself was not involved in the production of Mega Man X8, although the game's art designers did consult with him before changing the overall style of the characters.
 The game's main illustrator, Tatsuya Yoshikawa, was an assistant in X7 and took a bigger role.
 He was responsible for designing the protagonists, the Maverick bosses, and the newer ancillary cast.
 Yoshikawa took into account what the characters may resemble if they were toys, and even imitated the joints of Revoltech figures.
 Similar to his previous work in X7, Yoshikawa wanted the designs to pander to his feelings about the first Mega Man X game while still following his own ideas too.
 The three main characters were revised for Mega Man X8 as Yoshikawa planned to give them more unique features to contrast their personalities.
 The new antagonist, Lumine, was given a human-like face rather Reploid to symbolize the concept of a new generation of Reploids.
 To contrast Lumine's his angel-like appearance, Sigma was instead made to look like a demon.
 The PS2 game was released in North America on December 7, 2004, in Europe on February 11, 2005 and in Japan on March 10, 2005.